shumphrey/Dancer-Plugin-Passphrase/README.markdown

 # NAME

-Dancer::Plugin::Passphrase - Passphrases and Passwords as objects for Dancer
+Dancer2::Plugin::Passphrase - Passphrases and Passwords as objects for Dancer2

 # SYNOPSIS

-This plugin manages the hashing of passwords for Dancer apps, allowing developers to follow cryptography best practices without having to become a cryptography expert.
+This plugin manages the hashing of passwords for Dancer2 apps, allowing developers to follow cryptography best practices without having to become a cryptography expert.